ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 ```
 </div>

 The `Dog` class inherits properties and methods from the `Animal` superclass, since a dog is also an animal.
 The same goes for the `Cat` class.
 This means a `Dog` object has a mood, can run, jump and bite.
 A `Cat` object also has a mood and can run, jump and bite.
-Calling `miku.run()` will call the `run()` function of the `Animal` class.
+Calling `miku.run()` will call the `run()` method of the `Animal` class.
 Properties and methods within the `Dog` class belong only to `Dog` instances.
-A `Dog` object can bark, but not a `Cat` object since it has no function to bark.
+A `Dog` object can bark, but not a `Cat` object since it has no method to bark.
 Likewise, a `Cat` object can meow, but a `Dog` object cannot.

-Calling the `main` function will print
+Calling the `main` method will print
 <div style="background-color: #d2def2">
 ```
 I am an animal and I am Scared.